Mardcelo/mardcelo.github.io/_posts/2024-03-30-MMM-Implementation.markdown

 ### Introduction

-Matrix-Matrix Multiplication (MMM) is one of the important numerical kernel functionality, used in various places such areas as Network, Linear Systems of Equation, Transformation of Co-ordinate Systems, and population modeling.
+Matrix-Matrix Multiplication (MMM) is one for the important numerical kernel functionality, used in various places such areas as Network, Linear Systems of Equation, Transformation of Co-ordinate Systems, and population modeling.

 I was trying to test some stuffs out since I just started learning optimizations, and also high performance programming after getting Intel Xeon Phi.
+The codes from this slides was rather taken in some lecture that I have learnt, or made by myself while working on optimization.

 ---